getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 starlette-v0.40: starlette~=0.40.0
 ```

-You can see we test each of the integrations on a bunch of Python versions, as well as a handful of package versions
+You can see we test each of the integrations on a bunch of Python versions, as well as a handful of package versions.
+In the olden days, when things were simpler and we had much less integrations, it was kind of feasible to maintain this kind of configuration by hand.

-In the olden days, when things used to be simpler and we had much less integrations, it was kind of feasible to maintain this kind of configuration by hand.
 Making sure we always support the lowest declared version of a package was trivial as this (almost) never changes: just add the lowest version to the test matrix when you first start testing the integration and never remove it.

 However, reacting to new package and Python releases by adding them to the test matrix required a lot of manual effort and things often fell through the cracks.
 Most packages don't have a set release schedule and new releases can't be anticipated.
 And even if some projects like [Django](https://www.djangoproject.com/) have release dates defined ahead of time, without any process in place it was still very easy for us to miss manually updating the test matrix with them.

 ## First Improvements

-The first improvement we made since it was very low-effort was subscribing to a service that notified us when a new package version appeared on PyPI.
+The first improvement we made since it was very low-effort was subscribing to [a service](https://newreleases.io/) that notified us when a new package version appeared on PyPI.
 We would receive these notifications on Slack and a member of the team needed to act on this manually: go to `tox.ini` and add the new release if it was notable enough (e.g. a new major).
 Not a great process, but it was a first step.

-We soon improved on this by simply adding a new "latest" test target of each of our test suites that would simply install the latest available version of each package and run the test suite against it.
+We soon improved on this by simply adding a new "latest" test target to each of our test suites.
+It would simply install the latest available version of each package and run the test suite against it.
 (Until then, we had only been testing pinned versions.)
 This new "latest" category of test targets would run on every PR, with the associated GitHub action check not being mandatory.
 The idea was that PRs shouldn't be blocked on unrelated changes, but that we would be notified if an integration stopped working with the latest release.
 We would then address this in a separate PR.
 This improvement brought some visibility into what had been a blind spot for a long time.

 The problem was that aside from this dynamic "latest" test category, the rest of the test matrix was still very much hardcoded.
 So we'd be testing for instance versions `1.24`, `1.27`, `1.30` of a package that was already potentially on, say, version `1.94`.
 While `1.94` would be tested in the "latest" test target as long as it was the latest release, we were disproportionately focusing on older versions, and potentially unaware of breakages between `1.31` and `1.93`.